owenzsz/SpotAlloc/Models/readme.md

 ```
 ret = ra.allocate()
 ```
-This returns a vector, with each element the optimized allocation for each microservice of the application
+This will automatically polls the logged data and returns a vector, with each element the optimized allocation for each microservice of the application